Mauritius travel tips: Know before you go

 Renting a car in Mauritius

 The best way to explore Mauritius on your own is to rent a car.
 We did that ourselves and were absolutely satisfied.
-You can find a price comparison for different rental providers at Mietwagencheck: Car rental in Mauritius.

 But watch out: Traffic in Mauritius is on the left-hand side.
 That means the steering wheel is on the right side of the car, the gear shift is on the left, and the levers for turn signals and windshield wipers are reversed.
 At first, we always turned on the windshield wiper when we wanted to use the turn signal.
 But we got the hang of it after a while.
 Hehe.